-The future (and the current state) of wine figures quite heavily into many aspects of the modern consumer’s life.
-In recent years, questions of self-control and sobriety have played a more determinative role in drinking behavior.
-More and more people are coming to terms with what it means to drink alcohol in a time where control seems to be a necessary virtue.
+More and more people are coming to terms with what it means to drink alcohol in a time when control seems to be a necessary virtue.

 Clarke cites the following figures from a recent survey: 70 percent thought that going out binge drinking was as risky as sniffing glue; 28 percent thought that one drink exposed them to the same level of risk; 75 percent said that it’s important to be in control of their life at all times, and work and study are their top priorities; over 50 percent said they continually worried about their online image when they went out socializing.

 Given that Asia is currently the fastest growing market in the global wine industry, the way these consumer behavior trends play out in the region is worth serious attention.
-That is, even if Europe remains to be the largest producer and consumer of alcohol, Asia has serious potential in impacting the state of the global alcohol market—especially since the Asian wine market is predicted to grow rapidly in the next five years.
+Even if Europe remains the largest producer and consumer of alcohol, Asia has serious potential in impacting the state of the global alcohol market—especially since the Asian wine market is predicted to grow rapidly in the next five years.